 At defined points over the course of the four years, formal analysis of quantitative and qualitative data will be reviewed for validity and subsequent publication.
-The investigators have formed a Publication, Presentation, and Patents subcommittee led by Drs.
-K.M.
-Venkat Narayan and K. Srinath Reddy, and they are currently developing a suitable policy to protect the COE's rights regarding ownership of study materials and data.
-The investigators will be the custodians responsible for assigning subgroup analyses and publication under the oversight of this subcommittee.
+The investigators will be the custodians responsible for assigning subgroup analyses and publication under the oversight of this study.
 Reported outcomes of interest will include: age-standardized prevalence and mean levels of CMD risk factors; incidence rates for emergence of risk factors, disease events, and mortality; levels of awareness; health care costs; health service utilization; quality of life and determinants of human behaviors (qualitative measures).